abdullahnaveedan/Text-Analyser/README.md

-# Text Analyser
+# Text Analyzer

-Text Analyser is an DJango based application that get your text and perform the following operations:
+Text Analyzer is a Django-based application designed to perform various text manipulation operations on input text.
+The following operations are supported:

-* Text Capatilized
+* Capitalize Text
 * Remove Punctuation
-* Remove ExtraSpaces
+* Remove Extra Spaces
 * Remove Extra Lines
-* Count Charecters
+* Count Characters

-Here are the Features of this application.
+## Features

+This application offers the following features:

+- Capitalize the input text.
+- Eliminate punctuation from the text.
+- Trim extra spaces.
+- Remove additional lines.
+- Count the number of characters in the text.

-# How to Run
+## How to Run

-You need to install the latest version of:
+To run the Text Analyzer, you need to have the latest versions of:

-* Python
+- Python
-* DJango
+- Django

+Follow these steps:

-Open cmd and run command "python manage.py runserver".
+1. Open the command prompt.
+2. Navigate to the project directory.
+3. Run the command: `python manage.py runserver`
-After this copy the web address and paste in web browser and test the application.
+4. Copy the provided web address and paste it into your web browser.
+5. Test the application by inputting text and selecting desired operations.

+Please note that this guide assumes you have a basic understanding of Python and Django.